aritsune/lancer-faq/src/index.md

 The text currently reads "Flying characters that take structure damage or stress must succeed on an AGILITY save or begin falling."
 This should read "AGILITY check" instead of "AGILITY save".

 ## Page 64, Attacks
+### When something says "an attack," does that mean a single roll or all rolls with a weapon in the case of area-of-effect/multi-target weapons?
+This is a question that has frequently arisen due to ambiguity in the wording of things brought about by late developmental changes and editing.
+The official intent is that something that says "an attack" means an attack roll.
+There are two major exceptions to this.
+The first is that things which add bonus damage still do so to the entirety of a weapon's use, following the rules for halving bonus damage when targeting more than one character.
+An example of this is the Overpower Caliber core bonus.
+Some effects such as Nuclear Cavalier 2 or Hunter Lock will deal bonus damage only to specific targets or on particular rolls, but those will be explicitly spelled out as such.
+The other exception is triggered effects will occur once in response to a trigger.
+The Nelson's Skirmisher trait states that it triggers "after attacking," and is therefore triggered after every complete use of a weapon in a Skirmish or Barrage, as well as after anything else which constitutes an attack such as rams, improvised attacks, etc.

 ### Can tech attacks crit? / What happens when a tech attack crits?
 Nothing.
 Only melee and ranged attacks can land a critical hit.